efrecon/reg-tags/README.md

   compared with `-gt`, `-lt`, etc.
 + `img_labels` will print out all the labels for a given image at a given tag (default: latest).
-+ `img_auth` will authorise at Docker, this can be handy when calling `img_labels` several times on the same image (but different tags).
++ `img_auth` will authorise at a registry, this can be handy when calling `img_labels` several times on the same image (but different tags).

   [hub]: https://hub.docker.com/